Brian Anderson Player Props: Brewers vs. Cubs

 Brian Anderson At The Plate

-- Anderson has 11 doubles, a triple, nine home runs and 34 walks while batting .227.
+- Anderson is hitting .231 with 11 doubles, a triple, nine home runs and 34 walks.

-- In 58.2% of his 79 games this season, Anderson has picked up at least one hit.
-He's also had 13 multi-hit games.

-- Looking at the 79 games he has played this season, he's homered in seven of them (8.9%), and in 2.9% of his trips to the dish.
+- Anderson has reached base via a hit in 47 games this season (of 80 played), and had multiple hits in 14 of those games.

+- He has hit a long ball in seven games this year (8.8%), leaving the park in 2.8% of his plate appearances.

-- In 23 games this year (29.1%), Anderson has picked up an RBI, and in nine of those games (11.4%) he had more than one.
+- Anderson has an RBI in 24 of 80 games this year, with multiple RBI in nine of them.
 He has also driven home three or more of his team's runs in two contests.

+- He has scored in 29 games this season (36.3%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.